-Fall Color Development in Trees and Shrubs
+Autumn Color Development in Shade Trees

 One of the most colorful displays of nature is a landscape ablaze with fall color.
 In the northern United States, especially in the hardwood forests from Michigan to New England, each tree may give startling impact to the scene, and no two trees are exactly alike.
-Some species are noted for fall color, such as the scarlet sumac covering many Midwest hillsides, and around Bakersfield the bright liquidambars and Chinese pistache.
+Some species are noted for fall color, such as the scarlet sumac covering many Midwest hillsides, and around Bakersfield the bright Chinese pistache.